SciPhi-AI/agent-search/README.md

-# LocalSearch [ΨΦ]: A Comprehensive Open Source Framework and Dataset for Webscale Search
+# AgentSearch [ΨΦ]: A Comprehensive Agent-First Framework and Dataset for Webscale Search

-LocalSearch is a powerful tool that enables you to operate your very own webscale search engine on a local scale.
-This repository, along with our open-source initiative, provides access to over one billion high-quality embeddings.
-These are derived from an extensive collection of content from quality sources such as Arxiv, Wikipedia, Project Gutenberg, and includes selectively filtered CC data.
+AgentSearch is a powerful new tool that allows you to operate a webscale search engine locally, catering to both Large Language Models (LLMs) and human users.
+This open-source initiative provides access to over one billion high-quality embeddings sourced from a wide array of content, including selectively filtered Creative Commons data and the entirety of Arxiv, Wikipedia, and Project Gutenberg.

-We also offer a fully managed access via an API endpoint.
+## Features of AgentSearch

+- **Gated Access**: Controlled and secure access to the search engine, ensuring data integrity and privacy.
+- **Customizable Datasets**: Flexibility to tailor datasets according to specific needs and research areas.
+- **LLM-Ready Metadata**: Metadata optimized for integration with Large Language Models, enhancing their performance and capabilities.
+- **Offline Support**: Ability to operate in a fully offline environment.
+- **API Endpoint**: SciPhi offers a fully managed access through a dedicated API, facilitating easy and efficient integration into various workflows.

-## Quickstart Guide for LocalSearch
+## Quickstart Guide for AgentSearch

-Follow this guide for a streamlined setup and demonstration of the LocalSearch project.
+Follow this guide for a streamlined setup and demonstration of the AgentSearch project.

 ### Prerequisites